kamalshkeir/korm/Readme.md

 - [Admin dashboard](#example-with-dashboard-you-dont-need-kormwithbus-with-it-because-withdashboard-already-call-it-and-return-the-server-bus-for-you) with ready offline and installable PWA (using /static/sw.js and /static/manifest.webmanifest).
 All statics mentionned in `sw.js` will be cached and served by the service worker, you can inspect the Network Tab in the browser to check it

+- Network Bus allowing you to send and recv data in realtime using pubsub websockets between your ORMs, so you can decide how you data will be distributed between different databases, see [Example](#example-with-bus-between-2-korm)

-[Built-in Authentication](#auth-middleware-example) using `korm.Auth` , `korm.Admin` or `korm.BasicAuth` middlewares, whenever Auth and Admin middlewares are used, you get access to the `.User` model and variable `.IsAuthenticated` from any template html like this example [admin_nav.html](#example-admin-and-auth-user-model-and-isauthenticated)
+- [Built-in Authentication](#auth-middleware-example) using `korm.Auth` , `korm.Admin` or `korm.BasicAuth` middlewares, whenever Auth and Admin middlewares are used, you get access to the `.User` model and variable `.IsAuthenticated` from any template html like this example [admin_nav.html](#example-admin-and-auth-user-model-and-isauthenticated)

 - [Interactive Shell](#interactive-shell), to CRUD in your databases `go run main.go shell` or `go run main.go mongoshell` for mongo

-- Network Bus allowing you to send and recv data in realtime using pubsub websockets between your ORMs, so you can decide how you data will be distributed between different databases, see [Example](#example-with-bus-between-2-korm)

-- Compatible with official database/sql, and the Mongo official driver, so you can do your queries yourself using sql.DB or mongo.Client  `korm.GetConnection(dbName)` or `kormongo.GetConnection(dbName)`, and overall a painless integration of your existing codebases using database/sql

 - [AutoMigrate](#automigrate) directly from struct, for mongo it will only link the struct to the tableName, allowing usage of BuilderS.
 For all sql, whenever you add or remove a field from a migrated struct, you will get a prompt proposing to add the column for the table in the database or remove a column, you can also only generate the query without execute, and then you can use the shell to migrate the generated file, to disable the check for sql, you can use `korm.DisableCheck()`

+- Compatible with official database/sql, and the Mongo official driver, so you can do your queries yourself using sql.DB or mongo.Client  `korm.GetConnection(dbName)` or `kormongo.GetConnection(dbName)`, and overall a painless integration of your existing codebases using database/sql

 - [Router/Mux](https://github.com/kamalshkeir/kmux) accessible from the serverBus after calling `korm.WithBus()` or `korm.WithDashboard()`